Apple will only allow native iOS gambling apps in App Store

 In an updated series of guidelines for App Store reviews, the tech giant stated that HTML5 games distributed within apps “may not provide access to real money gaming, lotteries, or charitable donations, and may not support digital commerce”.

 This means that only native apps, those developed specifically for Apple's operating system, will be accepted in the App Store.
 Operators running sports betting, poker, casino, bingo, lottery or horse racing betting that fail to comply now risk having their products removed.
+One of the newest and most interesting projects in this niche is the gambling calendar app, which contains bonuses for online casinos that you can receive daily.

 The majority of gambling apps currently hosted in the App Store are HTML5 sites in a native wrapper, or so-called container apps, both of which are cheaper and faster to develop than a fully-fledged native product, according to digital marketing agency Degree 53.